muratk5n/thirdwave/en/README.md

 ---

 "Storing the carbon by-product as solid synthetic graphite".
-Good good...
+Nice.

 Gasworld: "FortisBC Energy, Suncor Energy and Hazer Group unveiled plans for a pilot project.. that will use methane pyrolysis technology